I'm replaying this older article ...

 So I'm going to use the "G" word only once, in the first paragraph, only because it lets me frame the issue in familiar terms, and I won't bring it up again.
-As you'll see, this isn't really about god (or, even, God); it's about us (as ever).
+As you'll see, this isn't really about god (or, even, God); it's about, as ever, us.

 Here's why a loving, munificent god lets kids get cancer, and all the rest of the horrors: It's because we want it that way.